A woman wearing an exercise singlet and checking her pulse rate on her neck

 Progressive Pace

-Be careful not to go off too hard.
-You want to leave yourself room to increase the intensity.
+Be wary of starting the run too hard.
+You want to leave yourself space to increase the intensity.

 Also See